 2011-12: Rafikov played for Yaroslavl’s U22 team in Russia’s MHL and the club’s U18 team and represented Russia in three U17 tournaments.
 He scored 4 goals with 2 assists and was +5 with 14 penalty minutes in 26 games for Loko Yaroslavl and was was -3 with 1 assist and 25 penalty minutes in three MHL playoff games.
 Rafikov played 25 games, including five playoff games, for the Yaroslavl U18 team.
 He scored 8 goals with 9 assists and had 57 penalty minutes.
 In six games at the 2012 U17 World Hockey Challenge in Canada he had 2 assists with 10 penalty minutes.
 In a pair of Four Nations tournaments he had 4 assists and was +4 with 25 penalty minutes in six games.

-Rafikov is a talented Russian defender who possesses an offensive upside that can generate scoring opportunities from the blue line.
-He will have to develop his overall game in order to become a reliable defender.
+Rafikov is a talented Russian defender with an edge to his game who possesses an offensive upside and can generate scoring opportunities from the blue line.
+He continues to develop his overall game and is working to gain more consistency in his positional play.
 Rafikov has good puck moving skills and can carry the puck into the offensive zone to set up plays.
-The 6’1, 185-pound defender will have to continue to increase his strength in order to compete at higher levels.
+He has the ideal frame to be an NHL defender but as with many young players will need to add bulk and strength to compete at higher levels.